neo4j-drivers/testkit/boltstub_rs/README.md

 N.B.: 7687.org conceptualizes PackStream versions different from Stubscript.
 7687.org currently documents only a single PackStream version and makes Structure representations dependent on the negotiated Bolt version.
 Stubscript in contrast considers each change, regardless whether to a Structure type or a primitive type, to be a new PackStream version.

 ### Stubscript's PackStream Version 1
+ * Default for Bolt versions: 1 - 4.4

+### Stubscript's PackStream Version 2
+ * Default for Bolt versions: 5.0 - 5.8
+ * Changes:
+   * `element_id` field(s) added to types `Node`, `Relationship`, and `Path`
+   * Changed structure representation on the wire for types `DateTime`, `DateTimeZoneId`, and `LocalDateTime`.

+### Stubscript's PackStream Version 3
+ * Default for Bolt versions: 6.0+
+ * Changes:
+   * Add `Vector` type
+   * Add `UnknownType` type
+tructure representations dependent on the negotiated Bolt version.
+Stubscript in contrast considers each change, regardless whether to a Structure type or a primitive type, to be a new PackStream version.

+### Stubscript's PackStream Version 1